Zhuo216/OOP244-Project-Fardad/readme.md

      If the user selects yes, it will create an empty file under the same name and in any case, the function exits after.
 - if the file opening the file was successful, in a loop:
    - peeks the first character of the record to determine if the record is a Perishable item or not. (using the first digit of the SKU)
-      - if the upcoming record is perishable it will create a new **Perishable** item in the next available **iPP** element.
+      - if the upcoming record is perishable it will create a new **Perishable** item in the next available **iProduct Pointers** element.
-      - if the upcoming record is non-perishable it will create an **Item** in the next available **iPP**.
+      - if the upcoming record is non-perishable it will create an **Item** in the next available **iProduct Pointers**.
       - if the next character is not recognized as a valid digit, the ifstream is set into an invalid state.
    - if the allocation was a success (Item or Perishable)
       - calls the load method of the item to load the data from the file.
-      - the loaded item is checked to be in a good state, if true, **NOiP** is added by one, if false the loaded item is deleted.
+      - the loaded item is checked to be in a good state, if true, **number of iProduct Items** is added by one, if false the loaded item is deleted.

 ## Menu Item 1 (List Items)
 Implement a list method for this menu selection (see the following instructions).